circleupx/circleupx.github.io/content/post/2023/json-api-implementing-filtering/index.md

 ### Introduction

 It has been over [a year since I last wrote](/post/2022/json-api-pagination-links/) about JSON:API, since then the [team](https://jsonapi.org/about/#editors) behind JSON:API has published version 1.1 of the JSON:API specification.
-I would like to continue my journey of documenting JOSN:API in .NET by introducing a really cool feature into my [Chinook JSON:API](https://github.com/circleupx/Chinook) project, filtering.
+I would like to continue my journey of documenting JOSN:API in .NET by introducing a really cool feature to my [Chinook JSON:API](https://github.com/circleupx/Chinook) project, filtering.

 The first thing to know about filtering in JSON:API is that the spec itself [is agnostic](https://jsonapi.org/format/#fetching-filtering) to any filtering strategies.
 Meaning it is up to you to define how filtering should be handled by your API.
 In my opinion, this has always been a drawback of the JSON:API spec, I believe in that it would have been a better choice for the spec if it had decided on a filtering strategy, but that is discussion for another day.
 While the spec does not favor any filtering strategy it does have some [recommendations](https://jsonapi.org/recommendations/#filtering).